 He and his wife, Siri Bhrosa Kaur Khalsa, reside in Los Angeles and have 2 children and 3 granddaughters.

-MSS Guru Raj Kaur Khalsa was in the group of the first women to become ordained as Sikh Dharma ministers in 1972.
-She has been an active minister dedicated to the Khalsa Panth, including interfaith work, working with Sikh youth including pioneering Sikh youth camps, and in the Office of the Bhai Sahiba of Sikh Dharma.
+In 1972, MSS Guru Raj Kaur Khalsa was one of the first women to become ordained as a Sikh Dharma minister.
+Over these many years, she has been actively dedicated to serving the Khalsa Panth through teaching, ministering, interfaith work, founding and teaching in Sikh youth camps, and through her service in the Office of the Bhai Sahiba of Sikh Dharma.

-She was the editor of Victory & Virtue (the Sikh Dharma Minister’s Manual), and The Aquarian Teacher Training Manual, and is a KRI Senior Teacher Trainer.
+She was the editor of Victory & Virtue (the Sikh Dharma Minister’s Manual), as well as The Aquarian Teacher Training Manual.
+She is a KRI Senior Teacher Trainer as well as part of the group who recently ushered in the Level Three Teacher status, envisioned by Siri Singh Sahib ji.

 She is active in the Sikh community in British Columbia, Canada, and has served as Chairperson of the Khalsa Council.
-Guru Raj Kaur was one of the founders of Khalsa Credit Union, British Columbia, and served as a Director for 16 years.
+Guru Raj Kaur was one of the founders of Khalsa Credit Union in British Columbia, and served as a Director for 16 years.
 During that time, she also served on various Boards within the Credit Union and larger Co-operative Movement in B.C.
-She is a founder and director of 3HO Vancouver, which operates an active Kundalini Yoga Center, and director of the renowned Khalsa Ladies Camp.
+She is a founder and director of 3HO Vancouver, which operates an active Kundalini Yoga Center with an outstanding Kundalini Yoga Teacher Training program, and director of the renowned Khalsa Ladies Camp.
+Both of these programs now in their 25th years!

 For decades, she has traveled globally – teaching, and singing Gurbani kirtan.
 Her melodious voice is captured on numerous CD recordings.
 Her present passion is taking women on Khalsa Ladies Camp Yatras to Mother India!
-She currently travels extensively as a guest trainer training Kundalini Yoga Teachers.
-She and her husband are grandparents and live in Vancouver.
+She currently travels extensively as a guest Kundalini Yoga Teacher Trainer.
+She and her husband live in Vancouver, where their two Gursikh daughters and grandson also reside.
+Another generation is making themselves known: her daughter Nirinjan Kaur is sharing her beautiful Gurbani Kirtan all over the world!

 Guru Darbar attended boarding school in India from the age nine until he graduated at 16 years old.
 After graduating he returned to New Mexico and attended the College of Santa Fe and received a BA in International Business Administration.
 He started the business Nine Treasures selling fine jewelry and watches.
 As of last year, he became the new owner of an online business for health supplements and has found enjoyment in his new venture.

 Guru Darbar also serves the Espanola Sangat in many ways; he assists the head Granthi when called upon, supervises a team to cook Langar regularly for Sunday Gurdwaras and plays tablas on many occasions for Gurdwara services.
-He is married to Guru Prakash Kaur and has two sons, Ravijit Singh and Sukhprem Singh and lives in La Mesilla, NM.
+He is married and has two sons and lives in La Mesilla, NM.

 Dr. Guru Sangat Kaur Khalsa, MD is a retired professor of the Department of Pathology and Epidemiology at the Federal University of Minas Gerais in Brazil.
 She holds a Master Degree in Philosophy and a PhD in Epidemiology from the Freie Universitat Berlin, Germany.
 She is the CEO of ABAKY, a KRI Lead Trainer, Minister of Sikh Dharma and Khalsa Council Member.

-In February 2008, Dr. Guru Sangat, working together with her fellows in ABAKY, built the first Gurdwara in Belo Horizonte, installing the Siri Guru Granth Sahib Ji to uphold the Divine Frequency which will carry everyone into the new age of Aquarius and beyond.
+In February 2008, Dr. Guru Sangat, working together with her fellows in ABAKY, built the first Gurdwara in Belo Horizonte, installing the Siri Guru Granth Sahib Ji to uphold the Divine Frequency that carries everyone into the new age of Aquarius and beyond.

 Dr. Guru Sangat Kaur Khalsa has written many scientific papers and books including an autobiography which demonstrates to the community in Brazil how a “scientist” has become a Kundalini yoga teacher to fulfill her mission as an educator and healer.